Nicholas Gage: Career

 Gage first achieved fame as an investigative reporter for The Wall Street Journal and The New York Times.
 His acclaimed coverage of the Mafia led to two best-selling books: The Mafia Is Not An Equal Opportunity Employer and Mafia, U.S.A.

 He was also instrumental in exposing corruption in the past of Vice President Spiro Agnew, which led to Agnew's resignation.
 During the Watergate scandal, Gage was the first reporter to hear any of the Nixon tapes.
 His experiences as a reporter were the basis for the 1977 CBS television show The Andros Targets.
 In 1985, the company had inked an overall production deal with Paramount Pictures, whereas Gage would develop offices for Paramount's New York headquarters.

 Gage was an Executive Producer of The Godfather Part III, co-writing an early draft of the script with Mario Puzo.
 The movie was nominated for seven Golden Globe Awards and seven Academy Awards.

 His book Eleni, which has been translated into 32 languages, was awarded first prize by the Royal Society of Literature of Great Britain and was nominated in the category of best biography by the National Book Critics Circle.

 His most recent book is Greek Fire: The Story of Maria Callas and Aristotle Onassis, an account of the relationship between Aristotle Onassis and opera singer Maria Callas, which was published by Alfred A. Knopf in 2000.

 Gage is the honorary president of the World of Epirotes and a recipient of The International Center in New York's Award of Excellence.
 He continues to speak throughout the world and writes for such publications as The New York Times and Vanity Fair.

+Litigation

+On January 5, 2024, Gage and Nicholas A. Basbanes, nonfiction book author and journalist, sued Microsoft and OpenAI in a proposed class action complaint filed in the U. S. District Court for the Southern District of New York.
+The lawsuit alleges that the defendants “stole” writers’ copyrighted works to help build AI chatbot ChatGPT, an artificial intelligence system they say is worth billions of dollars.
+The class is defined as all nonfiction writers in the United States, many of them trained as journalists, “who are authors or legal beneficial owners” of copyrights that have or are being used by the defendants to “train their large language models” and it estimates the class to include tens of thousands of people.
+It seeks damages of up to $150,000 for each work infringed.
+This lawsuit follows several other suits and letters of complaint filed alleging copyright infringement not only by these defendants, but also by Meta Platforms, Alphabet and IBM.
+These suits by authors and performers, and actions by The Authors Guild, The Writers Guild of America and the Screen Actors Guild are seeking protection for creators over AI use.

+Open AI has issued a statement saying, “We respect the rights of content creators and owners and are committed to working with them to ensure they benefit from AI technology and new revenue models."